HertzDevil/mitsumete-patch/winkysoft-music-format.md

 ### Tempo

-Sets the tempo to the given BPM (beats per minute).
+Applies a multiplier to the global tempo, with `$80` being the default.
+The resulting BPM can overflow if it is too high.
 Some BPM values may cause tracks to desync.

 ```
-79 96 00        # set tempo to 150 BPM
+79 C0 00        # set tempo to 150% (overflows if song BPM is greater than 170)
 ```

 The second argument controls the rate of the BPM change.
 A value of 0 represents an instant change, 1 represents a slow change, and higher values produce a faster change.

 ```
-79 64 02        # change tempo to 100 BPM slowly
+79 60 02        # change tempo to 75% slowly
 ```

 ### DSP Write